StyraInc/racm-policy/README.md

 Policies for RedHat Advanced Cluster Manager (RACM) that will ensure the Styra installation of OPA is performed on each managed cluster.

+## Warranty and Support

+This repository is meant to be a reference for Styra customers to build their own RACM policies.
+Styra doesn't guarantee the policies will work in all environments and is not responsible for any issues that may arise from using them.

 ## Description

 Each OpenShift cluster managed by RACM needs to have a corresponding Styra DAS system created.